Katra, Shahjahanpur: Demographics

-Population of Children with age of 0-6 is 4976 which is 15.34% of total population of Katra (NP).
-In Katra Nagar Panchayat, Female Sex Ratio is of 883 against state average of 912.
-Moreover Child Sex Ratio in Katra is around 863 compared to Uttar Pradesh state average of 902.
-Literacy rate of Katra city is 49.42% lower than state average of 67.68%.
-In Katra, Male literacy is around 56.47% while female literacy rate is 41.47%.
+The population of children aged 0-6 is 4976 which is 15.34% of total population of Katra (NP).
+In Katra Nagar Panchayat, the female sex ratio is 883 against state average of 912.
+Moreover, the child sex ratio in Katra is around 863 compared to Uttar Pradesh state average of 902.
+The literacy rate of Katra city is 49.42% lower than state average of 67.68%.
+In Katra, male literacy is around 56.47% while the female literacy rate is 41.47%.

 Climate

 The city is located in northern plains and experiences humid sub-tropical climate influenced by Kumaon Himalayan weather and monsoon streams.
 The summers are very hot the monsoon brings most of the rainfall and winter is generally cold with fog and mist in the city.
 The spring sees a bloom in plants and orchards with dahlias, tulips, chrysanthemum, bougainvillea, roses and sunflowers to bloom.
 The autumn is much like April.